-Depending on the products that you intend to install, verify that the following software are installed on the system.
+Depending on the products that you intend to install, verify that the following software is installed on the system.

-Oracle Universal Installer performs checks on the system to verify that it meets the listed requirements.
+Note: Oracle Universal Installer performs checks on your system to verify that it meets the listed requirements.
 To ensure that these checks pass, verify the requirements before you start Oracle Universal Installer.

-- Operating System Requirements
+- Operating System Requirements - Compiler Requirements

-- Package Requirements

-- Compiler Requirements

-- Additional Software Requirements
+- Patch Requirement - Additional Software Requirements

-- Patch Requirements